-The subscapularis (latin: musculus subscapularis) is a flat, triangular muscle of the shoulder girdle.
+The subscapularis (Latin: musculus subscapularis) is a large flat, triangular muscle of the shoulder girdle.
+It is the largest and most powerful of the rotator cuff muscles.

 The subscapularis originates from the subscapular fossa on the costal surface of the scapula.